 That Crazy Perfect Someday Michael Mazza Turtle Point Press Published June 13, 2017

 About That Crazy Perfect Someday The year is 2024.
 Climate change has altered the world’s wave patterns.
 Drones crisscross the sky, cars drive themselves, and surfing is a new Olympic sport.
-Mafuri Long, UCSD marine biology grad, champion surfer, and only female to dominate a … Continue reading →
+Mafuri Long, UCSD marine biology grad, champion surfer, and only female to … Continue reading →

 When her Syrena boyfriend Galen recognizes her mother as the long-lost princess promised to his older brother, Emma realizes her life just got way more complicated.
 With a Syrena mother and human father, Emma is a half-breed.
 Humanity would label her a freak and Syrena law demands that she be put to death.
 Galen and his sister work to reunite their brother Grom with Emma’s mother, but none of them realize the tidal wave of repercussions the return of the lost princess will cause.